Artificial Intelligence | AP

 Innovative at the core

 Our foray into artificial intelligence began in 2014, when our Business News desk began automating stories about corporate earnings.
 Prior to using AI, our editors and reporters spent countless resources on coverage that was important but repetitive and, more importantly, distracted from higher-impact journalism.
-It was this project that enabled us to experiment with new projects and establish thought leadership as more news organizations look to adopt the technology themselves.
+It was this project that enabled us to experiment with new initiatives and led to other news organizations looking to AP for ways to adopt the technology themselves.

 AI Strategy

-AP looks for ways to deploy artificial intelligence in everything we do, starting with how we gather the news, moving through the production process and, ultimately, how we distribute news to customers.
+AP looks for ways to carefully deploy artificial intelligence in areas where we can be more efficient and effective, including news gathering, the production process and how we distribute news to our customers.

 News production

-Our objective in production is to streamline workflows to enable our journalists to concentrate on higher-order work.
+Our objective in production is to streamline workflows to enable our journalists to concentrate on higher impact work.
 This ranges from the automatic transcription of video to experimenting with the automatic-generation of video shot-lists and story summaries.
-We also currently automate stories in both sports and corporate earnings.
+We also automate some corporate earnings and sports stories.

 News distribution